mikyoch/satoshi-coin-flip/README.md

 A simple server is used to protect house private data and calls.

 ## Prereqs
-To try the code here you will need:
+To try the example yourself you will need:
 - a Sui address with coins
 - sui cli tool with active network devnet
 - sui compatible wallet on chrome